Please enable JavaScript in your browser to complete this form.

 • Keep an eye on the smoker grates to ensure even heat distribution.

-Searing the Steak for a Perfect Crust
+Reverse Sear the Steak for a Perfect Crust

 Once the steak reaches the desired internal temperature, it’s time to sear it to lock in flavor and create a perfect crust.
+This is the only part of the this cooking method that uses high heat.
+I have three methods I recommend.
+Feel free to use whichever one works for the equipment you have on hand.

-Caveman Style Sear
+Option 1: Caveman Style Sear

 For this cook, I went caveman style and placed the tomahawk steak directly on hot coals in my smoker’s firebox.
 This high-heat sear adds a smoky flavor and a charred crust.

-Cast Iron Sear
+Option 2: Cast Iron Sear

 You can also use a cast iron skillet or cast iron pan.
 Heat the skillet over high heat, add a little olive oil, and sear the steak for about 1 minute on each side.

-Grill Grates Sear
+Option 3: Grill Grates Sear

 If you’re using a gas grill or pellet smoker, place the steak directly on the grill grates over high heat for about 1 minute per side.